 - Net or gross rent for the start-up of the lease

-- An incentive may be useful to attracting the tenant depending on the existing market conditions
+- An incentive may be useful in attracting the tenant depending on the existing market conditions

 - The prevailing market rent conditions will impact the amount of tenant enquiry and the lease negotiations